+The London College of General Studies (CGS) Summer Program in the Humanities offers a unique opportunity for CGS students who have completed their first year and are interested in literature, the arts, and philosophy.
 The required courses focus on how the humanities reflect and affect the social, political, and scientific contexts in which they are produced.
-Museums, parks, famous homes, and theaters of London and surrounding areas complement the coursework.
+Students take classes at the centrally located BU London Academic Center.
+Field trips to museums, parks, famous homes, and theaters of London and surrounding areas complement the coursework.

 Students in enroll in these courses: